10 Messages Every Teacher Should Send To Parents

 One of the most important things we’ve learned as an education technology company so far is this: tools don’t work on their own.
 It’s about informing and empowering teachers and families to make the most of them.
 In the past year, we’ve seen many teachers who connected with 100% of the parents, gained access to keen classroom volunteers and organized more events than ever.
 How did they achieve this level of success?

 We’ve analyzed our 100 most engaged classrooms to find out.
-After much thought and number crunching, we discovered that our top early adopters mastered 5 elements of parent teacher partnership.
-Two-way communication, developing parent teacher relationships, providing support at school and at home, and community building all contribute to academic success of students.
+After much thought and number crunching, we discovered that our top early adopters mastered 5 elements of parent-teacher partnership.
+Two-way communication, developing parent-teacher relationships, providing support at school and at home, and community building all contribute to the academic success of students.

 But… where to begin?
 While we believe that all of the elements are important, one that teachers can easily act upon is establishing effective communications.
 We know that teachers and parents want to share experiences and stay connected, but many teachers are at loss about what kind of messages to share.
 Over time, many become discouraged and stick to the minimum effort route: a couple of conferences per year and an occasional note.

 Effective communication with families can be a game-changer for parent involvement, with a positive ripple effect on long-term relationships and community.
 With these 10 key messages you will have an inventory of ideas at your fingertips that you can start implementing right away and come back to it from time to time.

 1. Your child has successes that we can share.

-In the past, teacher reaching out to parents would most likely mean that a child is misbehaving or having learning difficulties.
-The key to successful communication is sharing frequent positive messages to build trust and overtime, a happy school climate.
-Holding a weekly reading competition or choosing a “Student of the Week” and sharing their successes with parents creates an atmosphere which makes parents comfortable and willing to partner with you should the problems arise.
+In the past, teachers reaching out to parents would most likely mean that a child is misbehaving or having learning difficulties.
+The key to successful communication is sharing frequent positive messages to build trust and over time, a happy school climate.
+Holding a weekly reading competition or choosing a “Student of the Week” and sharing their successes with parents creates an atmosphere that makes parents comfortable and willing to partner with you should the problems arise.

 2. Your child has ‘lightbulb’ moments you should know about.